 Ease tension with a memory foam pillow.
 They conform to your head and provide just the right amount of support.
-The pillow, which is filled with shredded memory foam, actually cradles your head so you don't feel the need to toss and turn all night.
+This set of two pillows, which are filled with shredded memory foam, actually cradle your head so you don't feel the need to toss and turn all night.
 This one even comes with a super breathable and soft bamboo pillow case.

-This specially designed egg crate mattress topper helps to promote a more restful sleep.
+This specially designed egg crate foam mattress topper helps to promote a more restful sleep.
 The different patterns of foam cradle your body so you can get a good night of sleep.
-The foam pad eliminates hard spots that a bad mattress can often have.
-One user said, "When I replaced my old mattress, I went for cost over comfort.
-It's okay, but firmer than I'd like.
-This mattress cover solves many of those issues.
-It won't make a cheap mattress feel like a top-of-the-line mattress, but it sure helps make it much more comfortable."
+The foam pad eliminates hard spots that a bad mattress can often have and provides two additional layers of soft comfort to help ease aches and pains in your joints and body.
+It comes in seven sizes and has even been infused with lavender to help you fall asleep faster.

 A gel mattress protector is breathable and cooling, and this one is made with crystal gel fibers that absorb heat and releases it to help you feel cool all night long.
 One user said, "I am very pleased with this mattress pad.
 It's a mattress pad on steroids, as it not only cushions, but actually does provide a cooler night's sleep, and it protects the mattress better than standard pads."
 If you find yourself getting really hot throughout the night, it could be that your bed is actually trapping your heat.